dvoraka/av-service/README.md

 JMS, AMQP and REST for communication.
 AV-checker project was integrated as the checker submodule, then completely rewritten and the old code was removed.

+From version 0.6 it is mostly a file service with an AV check.
+Currently it is still a bit experimental.

 ### Contribution
-Current possibilities: Quality assurance (QA), Front-end for REST services (statistics and file storage), Linux admin for better deployment and distribution
+Current possibilities: Quality assurance (QA), Front-end for REST services (statistics and file storage), Linux admin for better deployment and distribution, Server (HW) for testing

 --